ykshek/CS3103/README.md

 # Multi-threaded Image Compression Simulation
-A Linux-based program simulating image compression using multi-threading, mutexes, and semaphores.
+A program simulating image compression demonstrating the use of multi-threading, mutexes, and semaphores.

 ## Overview
 This program simulates an image compression pipeline with three threads: